jaspector

 Permits are commonly required for Improvement Location, Structural, Drainage, Driveway, Electrical, Wrecking, Plumbing, HVAC, and Flood work.
 Remodeling requires a permit unless specifically exempt.

-Typical processing time is Unissued building permit applications are abandoned if the permit is not issued within 6 months from submission..
+Building permit processing times in Indianapolis, IN typically run Unissued building permit applications are abandoned if the permit is not issued within 6 months from submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Indianapolis, IN.
 The following work is generally exempt: Replacement of exterior prime doors and windows on one- and two-family dwellings when done like-for-like without reducing required egress and done by a listed contractor or qualifying owner-occupant; Replacement of an existing roof when the work does not change roof configuration, roofing type load, basic structural support, or involve heat-applied roofing material, subject to the listed-contractor or qualifying owner conditions; Limited siding replacement under the exemptions summarized in the homeowner guide; Small accessory sheds 120 square feet or less, under 15 feet high, without permanent foundation or utility connection.
+When in doubt, confirm with the local building department before starting work.